prenlab/Tinker-GUI/README.md

 ## Current Status

 ### Ready to Use
-1. Command line interface streamlining various Tinker programs for preparation of input files for MD simulation with Tinker.
+1. Command line interface streamlining various Tinker programs for preparation of input files (currently only PDB) for MD simulation with Tinker.

 ### Ongoing Development
 1. Improve the CLI module;